Drug Interactions between Cardizem and Coumadin

 This report displays the potential drug interactions for the following 2 drugs:

 Interactions between your drugs

-There were no interactions found in our database between Cardizem and Coumadin - however, this does not necessarily mean no interactions exist.
-Always consult with your doctor or pharmacist.
+No interactions were found between Cardizem and Coumadin.
+This does not necessarily mean no interactions exist.
+Always consult your healthcare provider.

 - Cardizem is in the following drug classes: calcium channel blocking agents, group IV antiarrhythmics.

 - Cardizem is used to treat the following conditions:

 - Coumadin is in the drug class coumarins and indandiones.

 Coumadin is used to treat the following conditions: